 Each visit is like nature hike through a new woods or wetland.

-The 2013 season marks our fifth field season; volunteers have so far assessed over 250 properties throughout S.E.
+The 2015 season marks our seventh field season; volunteers have so far assessed over 250 properties throughout S.E.
 Michigan.
 Land conservancies and community preservation programs use the data gathered to promote permanent protection of those lands identified as the highest quality and most important for protection of the Huron River.

 KNOW YOUR TREES AND WILDFLOWERS?